cheng-zhao/libcfg/README.md

 ### Examples

-An examples for the usage of this library is provided in the [example](example) folder.
+An example for the usage of this library is provided in the [example](example) folder.

 It registers variables and arrays for all the supported data types, as well as two functions to be called via command line.
 Command line options and the configuration file [`input.conf`](example/input.conf) are then parsed.
 The variables and arrays are printed if they are set correctly.